 1. Remove the Shower Fixtures and Drain Assembly

 Turn the water valve off in the access panel for the shower plumbing.
 Remove the shower fixtures and drain assembly.
-You will need to take off the shower head and disconnect any flex hose from the water knob(s).
+You'll need to remove the showerhead and disconnect any flex hose from the water knob(s).
 Then take off the knobs by unscrewing the set screw on the bottom and firmly pulling them off.
 Unscrew pipe stems and put them aside.

 Scrape the remaining silicone off the wall with a putty knife and sand the area to smooth it out.
-Wipe all the sanding dust off the walls so you don't have a problem with the new silicone sealing.
+Wipe all the sanding dust off the walls so you don't have a problem with the new silicone sealant.
 Clean up all the water connections and drain area with a detergent and warm water.